James K. Polk: Burials

-On March 4, 2017, new tombstones for three of his slaves, Elias Polk, Mary Polk and Matilda Polk, were placed in the Nashville City Cemetery.
-Elias and Mary Polk both survived slavery, dying in the 1880s; Matilda Polk died still in slavery in 1849, at the age of about 110.

-Legacy and historical view
+Historical legacy

-After his death, Polk's historic reputation was initially formed by the attacks made on him in his own time.
+Polk's reputation was forged early by attacks made on him during his lifetime.
 Whig politicians claimed that he was drawn from well-deserved obscurity.
 Sam Houston is said to have observed that Polk, a teetotaler, was "a victim of the use of water as a beverage".
-Little was published about him but two biographies released in the wake of his death.
+Little was published about him, but two biographies were released in the wake of his death.
 Polk was not again the subject of a major biography until 1922 when Eugene I. McCormac published James K. Polk: A Political Biography.
 McCormac relied heavily on Polk's presidential diary, first published in 1909.
-When historians began ranking the presidents in 1948, Polk ranked tenth in Arthur M. Schlesinger Sr.'s poll, and has subsequently ranked eighth in Schlesinger's 1962 poll, 11th in the Riders-McIver Poll (1996), and 14th in the 2017 survey by C-SPAN.
+When historians began ranking the presidents in 1948, Polk ranked tenth in Arthur M. Schlesinger Sr.'s poll, and has subsequently ranked eighth in Schlesinger's 1962 poll, tenth in a 1982 Chicago Tribune poll, ninth in Arthur M. Schlesinger Jr.'s 1996 poll, and 14th in the 2017 survey by C-SPAN.

-James Polk is today widely seen as a successful president; he is regarded as a man of destiny and a political chess master, who, through extraordinary diligence, worked to promote American democracy.
+James Polk is widely considered a successful president; he is regarded as a man of destiny and a political chess master, who, through extraordinary diligence, worked to promote American democracy.
 Borneman deemed Polk the most effective president prior to the Civil War and noted that Polk expanded the power of the presidency, especially in its power as commander in chief and its oversight over the Executive Branch.
 Steven G. Calabresi and Christopher S. Yoo, in their history of presidential power, praised Polk's conduct of the Mexican War, "it seems unquestionable that his management of state affairs during this conflict was one of the strongest examples since Jackson of the use of presidential power to direct specifically the conduct of subordinate officers."

 Historian John C. Pinheiro, analyzing Polk's impact and legacy, wrote that:

-Harry S. Truman called Polk "a great president.
-Said what he intended to do and did it."
 Bergeron noted that the matters that Polk settled, he settled for his time.
 The questions of the banking system, and of the tariff, which Polk had made two of the main issues of his presidency, were not significantly revised until the 1860s.
 Similarly, the Gadsden Purchase, and that of Alaska (1867), were the only major U.S. expansions until the 1890s.